 With summer right around the corner, it’s a good time to start stocking up on all your swim gear.
-And if you have a child under the age of two, then that is most likely going to include a baby pool float!
+And if you have a child under the age of two, then that is most likely going to include a hunt for the best baby pool float!

 Water safety is a big must when you have little ones.
 While it’s super fun to splash around in the swimming pool on a hot summer’s day, we all know the risks of swimming and it’s important to stay safe and teach your kids how to swim as well.

 Where we live even early spring can mean time outdoors and around the water and many local stores quickly sell out of must-have water activity items.